Updated: Dec 30, 2020

 Forbid the interface to learn ARP entries

-When a large number of dynamic ARP entries are learned under an interface, for security reasons, you can configure to prohibit the dynamic ARP entry learning function of the interface.
+When a large number of dynamic ARP entries are learned under an interface, for security reasons, you can configure it to prohibit the dynamic ARP entry learning function of the interface.
 In this way, when the user host connected to this interface launches an ARP attack, the ARP table resources of the whole device can be avoided to be exhausted.

 The function of prohibiting the interface from learning ARP entries in conjunction with the strict ARP entry learning function enables the device to perform more detailed control over the dynamic ARP learning on the interface.